Synapt1x/MitochondriaModel/StochasticModel/README.md

 evalCrit.m is used to define the percentage of the initial amount of a species required for that species to be deemed critical.
 The value should be in the range of 0.5-5%.

-amountChanges.m and amountChangesDouble.m update the amount of each species present after a time change of tau prime or tau double prime, respectively.
+amountChanges.m and changesDouble.m update the amount of each species present after a time change of tau prime or tau double prime, respectively.

 genMeanVar.m calculates and returns an estimate for tau prime, using the explicit method.
 ImplicitTau.m generates and returns an estimate for tau prime, using the implicit method.